 When making indelible lipsticks that also contained pigments, to keep customers happy, cosmetic formulators had to make the shade that was visible in the lipstick match the shade left on the lips as closely as possible.
 In the 1920s this was not a major problem as shade ranges were generally limited and, as yet, it was not the fashion to match lipsticks with clothing or nail polish.
 Colour matching lipsticks and rouge was considered important, but as these were made with similar pigments it was fairly easy to achieve.
 As the 1930s progressed it became increasingly fashionable to match lipsticks with nail polish.
 This could not be achieved with dyes alone and led to a greater interest in pigmented lipsticks and a corresponding decline in indelibles.

 See also: Nail Polish

 Indelibility also become less important as women gave up any pretense to using a lipstick that looked natural.
-The 1940s saw women move to creamier lipsticks that gave a high gloss, a moist appearance, and came in a wide colour range.
+The 1940s saw women move to creamier lipsticks that had a high gloss, moist look and in a wide colour range.
 Colour was heavily promoted by cosmetic companies from the late 1930s all the way up to the Second World War, as was colour coordination with clothing, complexion, eyes, hair and nail polish.

-In the 1950s, in a few short years, Hazel Bishop’s Lasting Lipstick – a pigmented, indelible lipstick – captured of 25% of the American lipstick market beginning what was known as the ‘lipstick wars’.
+In 1950 Hazel Bishop introduced her Lasting Lipstick – a pigmented, indelible lipstick – which captured of 25% of the American lipstick market in a few short years, beginning what was known as the ‘lipstick wars’.

 See also: Lipstick Wars

-Hazel Bishop’s solution to the problem of lipstick marks actually required a good deal of work on the part of the consumer, as a company sponsored publication from 1957 points out.
+Hazel Bishop’s solution to the problem of lipstick marks required a good deal of work on the part of the consumer, as a company sponsored publication from 1957 points out: